nchandolaj/Python/foundations/docs/memory_management.md

-# Memory Management: Python Vs OS
+# Python Deep Dive: Memory Management

 Python is an **interpreted language**, meaning it doesn't talk to the OS directly; it uses the Python Interpreter (**CPython**) as a mediator.